Gunner Stockton

-Gunner Duvall Stockton (born April 6, 2004) is an American college football quarterback for the Georgia Bulldogs of the Southeastern Conference (SEC).
+Gunner Duvall Stockton (born April 6, 2004) is an American college football quarterback for the Georgia Bulldogs.

 Early life

 Stockton was born in Tiger, Georgia, to Rob and Sherrie Stockton, both former collegiate athletes.
 Rob played football at Georgia Southern and Sherri played basketball at Erskine College.
 He was named after one of his great-grandfathers, V. D. Stockton, a World War II veteran who served in a plane, earning the nickname Gunner.
-Stockton grew up in a family of Georgia Bulldogs fans, his grandfather Lawrence Stockton was a University of Georgia alumnus and ticket holder who was sprayed with firehoses and arrested after the 1986 edition of the Deep South's Oldest Rivalry for rushing No. 8 Auburn's field following a Georgia upset victory.
+Stockton grew up in a family of Georgia Bulldogs fans.
+His grandfather Lawrence Stockton was a University of Georgia alumnus and ticket holder who was sprayed with firehoses and arrested after the 1986 edition of the Deep South's Oldest Rivalry for rushing No. 8 Auburn's field following a Georgia upset victory.
 Lawrence died of a heart attack in 2010 exiting EverBank Stadium after watching Georgia lose to Florida 34–31 in overtime in their annual rivalry game.

 Stockton began playing quarterback for his youth football team at age six and was trained by George Bobo, the father of Georgia offensive coordinator Mike Bobo.
 He attended Rabun County High School and played baseball and football; he was a two-time baseball All-American but was best in football.
 As a freshman, Stockton earned the football team's starting quarterback job and led them to a region championship and state playoff quarterfinals appearance.
 That season, he threw for 2,917 yards and 34 touchdowns to only six interceptions while completing 65 percent of his passes, additionally running for 709 yards and 17 touchdowns with an average of 6.8 yards-per-carry.
 He was named the Football Player of the Year by newspaper Now Habersham for his performance.